hamzarezig/CTFs_writeups/Headache Extravaganza/README.md

 <br>
 <br>
 we get a youtube video but if we take a look closely at the video discription we will see that there is two encrypted messages, <br>
-the first one is a base64 encryption and the other is some hex encryption , <br>
-the second part is a note that says you need to click twice to copy the first part since its too long and you cannot copy it using mouse selection, <br>
+the first one is a base64 encryption and the other is some hex encryption , <br>vigenere cipher the second part is a note that says you need to click twice to copy the first part since its too long and you cannot copy it using mouse selection, <br>
 and after doing that and using cyberchef for decryption we get a message with another encrypted link ,
 <br>